pyxis-roc/bmk3/bmk3yaml-ref.md

   - `fragment`: A boolean value which if true will prevent this rule from being expanded.
   - `cmds`: A Python `format`-style string that will be expanded.
+  - `serial`: If `true`, no instance of this rule or rules that inherit this rule will execute in parallel.

 ### Special variables in templates